BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Seraphim**

-As Venthyr this talent has close to zero synergy and should never be played in any relevant content for a few reasons, 1) it does not synergise at all with Awakening which means you are decreasing your Avenging Wrath uptime, 2) 25% of the talent goes to waste since it provides you with Mastery which does not contribute any damage for Holy Paladins, 3) it doesn't line up with Avenging Wrath at all after the first usage, 4) it cost you one GCD and 3 holy power for minor single target damage gain.
+As Venthyr this talent has close to zero synergy and should never be played in any relevant content for a few reasons, 1) it does not synergies at all with Awakening which means you are decreasing your Avenging Wrath uptime, 2) 25% of the talent goes to waste since it provides you with Mastery which does not contribute any damage for Holy Paladins, 3) it doesn't line up with Avenging Wrath at all after the first usage, 4) it cost you one GCD and 3 holy power for minor single target damage gain.

 ### T45